-Human resource management companies, which assist companies in managing their employees, are one of the industries that has embraced cloud technology and its capabilities.
-The opportunities and possibilities are endless for HR companies who take on this technology and use it to its full potential to better serve their clients and build their client base with advanced capabilities.
+Human resource management companies, which assist companies in ma naging their employees, are one of the industries that has embraced cloud technology and its capabilities.
+For HR businesses that adopt this technology and make the most of its advanced capabilities, the opportunities and possibilities to improve client service and expand their client base are limitless.
 Here are several ways in which the cloud has transformed the HR industry:

 With the cloud, HR companies can now serve nearly any business with an internet connection.
 The limits to what they can do depend on what they want to do.
 Some companies have been able to take their HR services globally because, with the cloud, they see potential in being able to offer their services to businesses in other countries and be able to meet their needs.
 As long as a business wants to learn and train on the HR compliance laws of another country, they can provide services to anyone, anywhere.
 Additionally, the cloud is helping companies connect more efficiently with their clients who are close to home as well.
 With the cloud and the ability to apply updates in real-time, HR companies can send data and view reports with their clients from across town or across the state.
 Less time is spent gathering and compiling information in a readable format because it is saved digitally and can be accessed by the client whenever they need it.